frederic-perez/AmE-dictionary/data/idioms.md

 __know for a fact__ :two: To have definitive knowledge of something.
 __know full well__ To know or be aware of something without any possible doubt. _You know full well why I’m upset with you, so there’s no use playing dumb!_
 __know the ropes__ :three: To know how to do a job or task properly.
+__know-how__ The knowledge, experience, or talent required to do something.
 __know-it-all__ A person who seems or affects to know everything about any given topic, and who makes an irritating point of demonstrating their knowledge to others. _Jim’s new boyfriend is such a know-it-all.
 I can’t stand having a conversation with him about anything!_
 __know-nothing__ A completely ignorant, uninformed, or unknowledgeable person.
 __knuckle sandwich__ A punch in the face.